mirror-shades/doxa/docs/syntax.md

 ## Conditional Expressions

-All conditionals are expressions and return values:
+All conditionals can be used as expressions to assign values:

 ```doxa
 var result is if condition then {